keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 {% include "./argocd-keptn-health/annotation.yaml" %}
 ```

-After these two changes are made in our git repository, ArgoCD will see changes and re-trigger deployment
+After these two changes are made in our git repository, ArgoCD will see changes and re-trigger
-of `podtato-head` application.
+the deployment of `podtato-head`.
 Keptn waits until all of the
 application pods are running and afterwards, it executes `post-deployment-evaluation` tasks.